 Reading and playing music allows children to think both critically and creatively, which is a skill that will assist them in anything they choose to undertake in the future.

-Boys in Grades 4 to 7 can choose to learn piano or xylophone through our CCAP music program.
+Depending on their age, students can choose to learn piano, guitar, ukulele or xylophone through our CCAP music program.
 Our weekly classes are broad, taking a fun approach to understanding musical techniques and concepts, composition, ear training and more.

 Girls and boys in Grades 1 to 6 with an interest in food can explore the richness of Saudi cuisine as well as global dishes, through classes in cooking and culinary arts.